 The program offers students a fully online 36-hour master's degree (MSLS) as well as the option of earning School Librarian certification.
 The LIS program has continuing accreditation from the American Library Association (ALA) and encompasses skills and areas such as knowledge creation, communication, identification, selection, acquisition, organization and description, storage and retrieval, preservation, analysis, interpretation, evaluation, synthesis, and dissemination of information.
-Students can pursue nine tracks: Academic Libraries, Generalist, Health Information, Information Organization/Knowledge Representation, Information Systems, Instructional Services, Public Libraries, School Libraries, and Youth Services and Literature.
-The program also has an ongoing Alternative Spring Break internship program at the Smithsonian Libraries and National Library of and a local internship program at UK Libraries.
+Students can pursue several academic concentrations: Academic Libraries, Generalist, Health Information, Information Technology & Systems, Public Libraries, School Libraries, and Youth Services and Literature.
+The program also has an ongoing Alternative Spring Break internship program at the Smithsonian Libraries and National Library of Medicine and a local internship program at UK Libraries.